Early Education Funding For Three And Four Year Olds

 Parents can negotiate to access this entitlement, which amounts to up to 570 hours each year, flexibly.

-Funding ceases at the point a child enters the Reception Class of a school or academy.
+Early Education Funding ceases on 1 September when a child enters the reception class of a school or academy.

 What you pay